Best Period Tracker Apps in 2026

 What’s good

-• Only FDA-cleared contraceptive app
+• FDA-cleared contraceptive app

-• Doubles as fertility awareness for TTC
+• Helpful for fertility awareness and TTC

-• Clear green/red day fertility status
+• Clear red-day and green-day fertility status

 What’s not

-• Requires daily morning temperature readings
+• Requires consistent morning temperature readings

-• Paid subscription only — no free tier
+• Paid subscription only

-• Higher effort than passive tracking apps
+• Higher effort than passive period tracking apps

 4